1. What is NAV?

 3. What is the difference between NAV & Market Price?

-For a company’s shares to be available for investors to buy or subscribe, it has to be listed on the stock exchange.
-The cost of its share is as mentioned on the stock exchange.
-Factors like demand-supply and company’s potential also decide the share price.
+For a company’s shares to be available for investors to buy or subscribe, it must be listed on the stock exchange.
+The cost of its share is the same as that on the stock exchange.
+Factors like demand-supply and company’s potential also determine the share price.
 So, the Net Asset Value will always be different from the market price of a share.

 4. How is NAV calculated?